How to Choose the Right SSL Certificate for Your SaaS

 - Features: Secures multiple domains under a single certificate.

-- Use Case: Useful for SaaS companies managing multiple products or services with different domain names.
+- Use Case: Ideal for SaaS companies managing multiple brands or services under different domain names.

 2. Assess Your SaaS Platform’s Needs